-- 0.2.1 An explosion can occur, if - the concentration of flock particles in air is within the explosion limits, - contamination by adhesives (in a cured condition most of the adhesives are insulating), and - an ignition source of appropriate energy for this explosive atmosphere is present.
+- 0.2.1 An explosion can occur, if - the concentration of coating powder in air is above the lower explosion limit, - an ignition source of appropriate energy for this coating powder cloud is present.

 Ignition sources could be, for instance, a hot surface, a naked flame, an electric arc or a spark.